 But, important as it is, it’s not easy.
 There’s many things about market research and market researchers which drive clients crazy. (see our audience for market research article for more on research clients).

 Some market research clients won’t even work in marketing.
 And if you haven’t experienced working with market researchers, there’s lots to learn about how to get the best out of them.

 So, this article also explains market research and insights from the viewpoint of non-marketing people.
 It’s based on our experience of working with market researchers and research agencies.

 And that experience is that often when you work with them, market researchers will drive you crazy.

 Are they market researchers or consumer insight managers?

 First, there’s that confusion over the name of what they do.
 Is it market research or consumer insights?
 We’ve found most market researchers prefer to call themselves consumer insight managers, rather than market researchers.
 Which adds to the confusion.

 Because most non-marketers know the subject better as market research.

-Everyone knows what a plumber does for example.
-But they’d sound crazy if they called themselves a liquid flow solutions manager.
+For example, everyone knows what a plumber does.
+But they’d sound crazy calling themselves a liquid flow solutions manager.
 Even if that’s what they actually deliver.
-Same for postmen and postwomen.
-No-one would ever call them a package delivery facilitator.
+Same for postal workers.
+No one would ever call them a package delivery facilitator.

-People who work in consumer insights / market research often prefer the term ‘consumer insights’.
-It’s ironic that ‘the voice of the consumer’ in the business find it hard to use the term that actual consumers prefer to use to describe them.
+So, it’s easier to call them market researchers, because they do market research.
+It seems ironic that ‘the voice of the consumer’ in the business finds it hard to use the term actual consumers use to describe them.